Bruxism: what it is, how to fix it and ways to stop grinding your teeth

 Types of bruxism

-If you suffer from awake bruxism you might become aware of your jaw clenching, or the action could be semi-voluntary.
+If you suffer from awake bruxism, you might become aware of your jaw clenching, or the action could be semi-voluntary.
 Dentists and doctors sometimes correlate the clenching to high levels of stress.
 This form is relatively common and affects roughly a fifth of all adults.
 In this form, clenching can gradually become worse throughout the day.

-What are the causes of bruxism?
+What causes bruxism?

-How to prevent teeth grinding?
+How to prevent teeth grinding

 • Avoiding caffeinated drinks before bed